What Would Eleanor Do? 'If You Ask Me' Revisits Roosevelt's Advice Columns

 Roosevelt wrote a long response that, in part, contained these raw admissions:

-I gave in and allowed one of my sons to be sent to boarding school ...
-I did not have the courage to fight the family tradition ... .
+I gave in and allowed one of my sons to be sent to boarding school. ...
+I did not have the courage to fight the family tradition. ...
 It was a serious mistake on my part. ...

 I did too little for my three older children personally when they were babies.